jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 * Moving adverts in banners and pop-ups, auto-playing videos make websites inaccessible to most autistic web users.

 ### No surprises
-* Generally, participants expressed (in one way or another) their dislike of unpredictable situations and changes.
+* Avoid unpredictable situations and changes.
 This includes changing designs of websites that they used.
 * Preview should be available with information on what pages, sections and videos are about before reading/watching them.

 ## Page Layout